mcfwalker/qwkshot/docs/features/p2p/environmental-analyzer/README.md

 # Environmental Analyzer

 ## Overview
-The Environmental Analyzer is a core component of the Prompt-to-Path (P2P) pipeline that analyzes environmental factors and constraints within a 3D scene.
-It works in conjunction with the Scene Analyzer to provide comprehensive scene understanding for camera path generation.
+The Environmental Analyzer is a core component of the Prompt-to-Path (P2P) pipeline that analyzes the spatial environment around a 3D object.
+It works in conjunction with the Scene Analyzer to provide precise measurements and constraints for camera path generation.
+The environment is modeled as a cubed volume with the object centered on its floor plane.

 ## Features

-### 1. Lighting Analysis
+### 1. Environment Analysis
+- Environment bounds calculation
-- Light source detection and classification
+- Object positioning and dimensions
-- Shadow mapping analysis
-- Ambient light assessment
-- Light intensity measurement
+- Distance measurements from object to boundaries
+- Camera positioning constraints

-### 2. Material Analysis
+### 2. Spatial Measurements
-- Material property extraction
-- Texture mapping analysis
+- Object bounding box analysis
-- Surface roughness assessment
+- Reference point calculations
+- Distance to boundary measurements
-- Reflectivity analysis
+- Height-based constraints

-### 3. Environmental Constraints
+### 3. Camera Constraints
-- Occlusion detection
-- Visibility analysis
-- Viewport optimization
-- Environmental hazards identification

-### 4. Performance Optimization
-- LOD (Level of Detail) analysis
-- Memory usage optimization
-- Render performance assessment
+- Minimum and maximum camera heights
+- Safe distance calculations
+- Movement boundary validation
-- Resource management
+- Position constraints

 ## Usage